MaxStrange/AudioSegment/README.md

 # AudioSegment
 Wrapper for [pydub](https://github.com/jiaaro/pydub) AudioSegment objects.
 An audiosegment.AudioSegment object wraps a pydub.AudioSegment object.
-Any methods or properties it has, this also.
+Any methods or properties it has, this also has.

 **This is in very active development**, and will likely change over the next few months.

-Docs are hosted by Read The Docs.
-[The docs](http://audiosegment.readthedocs.io/en/latest/audiosegment.html).
+[Docs](http://audiosegment.readthedocs.io/en/latest/audiosegment.html) are hosted by Read The Docs.

 ## Example Usage